B1naryStudio/SOneApprendaHelper/README.md

 Additionally, the website contains some usefull scripts and information for the development process.

-You can use the project as an example of using the newest and fresh technologies and frameworks.
+You can explore the project as an example of using the newest and fresh technologies and frameworks.